metaclass-nl/MetaclassAuthenticationGuardBundle/README.md

 May be vurnerable to enumeration of usernames through timing attacks because of differences in database query performance for frequently and infrequently used usernames.
-This can be mitigated by calling ::sleepUntilFixedExecutionTime.
+This is mitigated by sleeping until a fixed execution time is reached.
 Under normal circomstances that should be sufficient if the fixedExecutionSeconds is set long enough, but under high (database) server loads when performance degrades, under specific conditions information may still be extractable by timing.
 Furthermore, the measures against timing attacks where not tested for practical effectiveness.

-The web based administration user interface is experimental and requires doctrine/doctrine-bundle.
+The web based administration user interface is experimental, requires doctrine/doctrine-bundle and is currenly only in English and Dutch (Please clone me on Github and add your own language translation!).

+0.3.* versions are tested with Symfony 2.3 and 2.6.

 DOCUMENTATION
 -------------